newtheatre/website/_content/get-involved.md

 ## Publicity Manager

-Being the publicity manager for a show is an integral part of the team, working primarily with the producer to make sure everyone knows about the play.
+Being the publicity manager for a show is an integral part of the team, working primarily with the producer to make sure everyone knows about the production.

 You'll be involved in the organisation of publicity such as printing and distributing posters, flyering, social media publicity, and any other novel marking ideas you can think of!